raspberrypilearning/cd-dice-roller/en/step_2.md

 --- task ---

-Now we know our `dieRoll()` function works, let's get the result to appear on the dice mat.
-To do this lets rewrite our `rollButton()` function.
-Remember that we have our dice Mat stored in the variable `diceMat`!
+Now we know our `dieRoll()` function works, let's get the result to appear on the dice mat (black rounded rectangle on screen).
+To do this let's rewrite your `rollButton()` function.
+Remember that you have your dice Mat stored in the variable `diceMat`!

 ```javascript
     function rollButton() {